QutEcoacoustics/emu/test/Fixtures/FL_BAR_LT/3.28_MultiLogFile/README.md

 # Provenance

-These files was sourced from the Canadain Wildlife Service under a Creative Commons By Attribution v4.0 license.
+These files was sourced from the Canadian Wildlife Service under a Creative Commons By Attribution v4.0 license.

 Site: Owls Head Federal Lands